Hemingway Never Drank Here

 Spain in a state of unbridled euphoria really is something to see.
-The National Team had, for the first time in 2010, won the FIFA World Cup.
+In 2010, the National Team had, for the first time, won the FIFA World Cup.
 To put this into terms a state-bound American can understand: Imagine if the New Orleans Saints had won the 2010 Super Bowl the night before Mardi Gras.

 Pamplona, like New Orleans, is a very old city known primarily for a convulsing quasi-religious party that defies both common sense and piety.
 Running down the old city center today isn’t much different from the experience Ernest Hemingway made famous in 1925: same routes, buildings and ankle wrenching cobblestone streets.
 The whole thing buoyed in a river of cheap red wine.